jaredbeck/cardgamelab/doc/dev/rom_talk_notes.md

     1. setup in rails is not well documented
       - where does ROM.setup go?
       - you have to add initializers/rom.rb but no one tells you that
+    1. "docs are the biggest priority for 1.0.0" -Piotr
   1. Error messages are not helpful

   ```